 The career outlook for project managers is positive and growing.
 Experienced managers can look for upward mobility, while entrants into the field can look for entry-level supervisory roles as they accumulate the work experience required to complete certifications.

-While UC Davis Extension does not provide direct job placement for certificate students, we do have a partnership with TEKSystems, a leading provider of IT staffing, IT talent management and IT services throughout the world.
+While UC Davis Continuing and Professional Education does not provide direct job placement for certificate students, we do have a partnership with TEKSystems, a leading provider of IT staffing, IT talent management and IT services throughout the world.
 Students can take advantage of these services for free.
-Learn more.